nluuarch/ar-p-c/README.md

 #### Dish

 - `Dish#ratings`
-  - returns a collection of all the Ratings for the Dish
+  - returns a collection of all the `Rating`s for the Dish
 - `Dish#users`
-  - returns a collection of all the Users who rated the Dish
+  - returns a collection of all the `User`s who rated the Dish

 #### User

 - `User#ratings`
-  - returns a collection of all the Ratings that the User has given
+  - returns a collection of all the `Rating`s that the User has given
 - `User#dishes`
-  - returns a collection of all the Dishes that the User has rated
+  - returns a collection of all the `Dishe`s that the User has rated

 ❗️❗️❗️❗️

 Use `rake console` and check that these methods work before proceeding.
-For example, you should be able to call `User.first.dishes` and see a list of the dishes for the first user in the database based on your seed data; and `Rating.first.user` should return the user for the first rating in the database.
+For example, you should be able to call `User.first.dishes` and see a list of the `dishes` for the first `user` in the database based on your seed data; and `Rating.first.user` should return the `user` for the first `rating` in the database.

 ❗️❗️❗️❗️